Loma Mar Teachers

 Exploring New Horizons at Loma Mar is located along Pescadero Creek and is bordered by Memorial and Pescadero Creek County Parks.

 When a school signs up for a week of outdoor school, our Program Coordinator schedules a number of presentations to help prepare your class for their outdoor school visit.
-They will first meet with the students to help prepare them for their week at outdoor school, and then there will be a separate presentation for the parents to answer any questions and alleviate any concerns they might have.
-She will also schedule a meeting with the teachers sometime in the afternoon to discuss the teacher’s role at outdoor school and to answer any questions.
+They will either meet with the students to help prepare them for their week at outdoor school or give teachers an informative PowerPoint to then deliver to their students.
+Program Coordinators can also do a separate presentation for parents to give an overview of the program and address any questions or concerns.
+Teachers will also be expected to discuss logistics with the Program Coordinator to go through specific student needs, accommodations, transportation logistics and curriculum.

 A Week at Exploring New Horizons Outdoor Schools